Recapping the Worthmore and Shinola Made in America Bash

 3 p.m.
 After all that dancing, guests cooled off inside and checked out Shinola’s stunning collection.
 Each purchase came with complimentary leather embossing to top off your truly unique item.

 4 p.m.
 Raffle time!
-We gave away several Worthmore gift cards to a few lucky winners.
+We gave away several Worthmore gift certificates to a few lucky winners.
 We even raffled off an item signed by Denzel Washington, the spokesperson for the Boys & Girls Clubs of America.

 To those who did make it out to the event – we can’t thank you enough for your support.
 Thanks to you, we put on an incredibly fun event and were able to raise money for one of our favorite local organizations at the same time.
 Stay tuned for more Worthmore events this summer!